fxpoet/holysheet.io/README.md

-# HolySheet.IO: The ClaudeAI-spoonfeeding shortcut viewer
+# HolySheet.IO: The ClaudeAI-spoonfeeding shortcut sheet.

 To survive the job competition against AI Robot,

 you must at least use shortcuts to increase your productivity and speed.

 Many people try to learn shortcuts.
-Even in the 21st century,
+Even in the 21st century, they're stuck in an endless cycle of searching blogs, organizing, editing, printing, and getting exhausted, eventually giving up on remembering and trashing the shortcut cheat sheets.

-they're stuck in an endless cycle of blog searching, editing, printing, and TRASHING shortcut cheat sheets.
+We need a brain-dead easy anti-exhaustion note tool.

-And that's why HolySheet was born: to save humanity.
+that's why HolySheet was born: to save humanity.

 ![HolySheet Screenshot](public/screenshot-01.png)